microsoft/PubSec-Info-Assistant/docs/deployment/upgrade.md

 ```bash
 make import-state
 ```
-- Once this command has completed processing, review the status output to detreine if any servie's states were not imported.
+- Once this command has completed processing, review the status output to determine if any service's states were not imported.
 If any failed, rerun or investigate why they failed.
 - Now we have created a state file, we need to augment it with a few items that were not possible to import, but are required for us to overlay the 1.1 deployment on your 1.0 instance.
-To inject these items perfomr the following command:
+To inject these items perform the following command:
 ```bash
 make inject-dependencies
 ```
-- We should highlight the above 3 commands can be executed as a single process by running the command, but it is adviseable to do each step independently.
+- We should highlight the above 3 commands can be executed as a single process by running the command, but it is advisable to do each step independently.
 ```bash
 make prep-upgrade
 ```
 - Now we have the state file ready.
-Terraform will understand the existing servcies, and will therefore be able to assess what needs to change when we deploy the 1.1 codebase into this resource group.
+Terraform will understand the existing services, and will therefore be able to assess what needs to change when we deploy the 1.1 codebase into this resource group.
 To start this process, as with a normal deployment run the command:
 ```bash
 make deploy
 ```